allenchng/InsightWriting/Projects.md

 ## How else can I prepare for projects?

 You're off to a great start by reading this short guide.
-If you want addit
+If you want to see additional projects by Insight alumni, you can read these articles ([https://blog.insightdatascience.com/example-ml-projects-in-data-science-data-engineering-and-artificial-intelligence-e3cc367956fb](https://blog.insightdatascience.com/example-ml-projects-in-data-science-data-engineering-and-artificial-intelligence-e3cc367956fb)),

  If you want advice about projects straight from the mouths of Insight alumni, point your browser [here]().
 If you want to see descriptions of projects from previous Insight fellows, point your browser to [the platform]().
 Your program directors will also be scheduling a live webinar in which they'll talk again about their experiences developing their own projects, guiding fellows through project ideation, and answering questions.